 A paycheck only stretches so far.
 Balancing long-term protection against immediate needs can be a challenge for families on a tight budget.
 A 30-year term length offers more extended protection, but the annual costs can be significantly higher.

-A healthy, 35-year-old woman could buy a 20-year, $500K policy starting at $19.33 per month.
-A 30-year policy with the same details starts at $33.53.
-Once you weigh protection and affordability, you may decide a 20-year policy is your best choice.
+A 35-year-old woman in excellent health could buy a 20-year, $500,000 policy starting at $20.32 per month.
+A 30-year policy with the same details starts at $35.40.
+Once you weigh protection and affordability, you may decide a 20-year policy is the right choice for you.

 How much does a 20-year term life insurance policy cost?

 Several factors determine how much you’ll pay for a life insurance policy.
-Your age, health, and habits like tobacco use affect your premium.
+Your age, health, and habits like tobacco use affect your life insurance premiums.
 Costs also depend on how much coverage you need.

 Is 20-year term length better than 30-year?

 When it comes to life insurance, custom-fit is so much better than cookie cutter.
 All of your plans — kids, projected retirement age, mortgage balance, debt and more — play into how long you need insurance coverage.
-A 20-year term lasts until young children are grown.
-It can save you money over other choices, such as a 30-year term length, which may be part of the reason why 20 years is the average term length our clients purchase.
-A 20-year term is a solid choice for many families and can be one part of a well-planned financial future.
+A 20-year term life insurance policy lasts until young children are grown.
+It can save you money over other choices, such as a 30-year term length, which may be part of the reason why 20 years is the most popular term length Haven Life clients purchase.
+A 20-year term life insurance policy is a solid choice for many families and can be one part of a well-planned financial future.
 Securing precisely the coverage you need is a solid goal to keep in mind when you’re researching insurance policies.